keptn-contrib/dynatrace-service/documentation/sli-provider.md

 - [SLIs via a combination of `dynatrace/sli.yaml` files located on the Keptn service, stage and project](slis-via-files.md), or
 - [SLI and SLOs based on a Dynatrace dashboard](slis-via-dashboard.md).

-The mode selected by the dynatrace-service depends on the value of the `dashboard` key in the `dynatrace/dynatrace.conf.yaml` used for a particular event as outlined in [Dashboard SLI-mode configuration (`dashboard`)`](dynatrace-conf-yaml-file.md#dashboard-sli-mode-configuration-dashboard)
+The mode selected by the dynatrace-service depends on the value of the `dashboard` key in the `dynatrace/dynatrace.conf.yaml` used for a particular event as outlined in [Dashboard SLI-mode configuration (`dashboard`)](dynatrace-conf-yaml-file.md#dashboard-sli-mode-configuration-dashboard)

 ## SLI evaluation in auto-remediation workflows

-As part of its auto-remediation workflow, Keptn also evaluates SLOs after executing the remediation action.
+As part of its auto-remediation sequence, Keptn also evaluates SLOs after executing the remediation action.
 By default, the auto-remediation workflow can be terminated if and only if the problem has been closed in Dynatrace.

 To support this, the dynatrace-service will automatically query the status of the problem that originally triggered the workflow using Dynatrace's Problem API v2.
 It will then append an SLI `problem_open` with the value `0` (=problem no longer open) or `1` (=problem still open).
 Furthermore, a default key SLO is added with a  pass criteria of `<=0` ensuring that the evaluation will only succeed if the problem is closed: